Italian Lakes header

-If you’re mad about flowers, head to the lakes in April and May, when the tulips, camellias and azaleas will be in full bloom.
+The most popular times to visit are spring through to autumn.
+May, June, and September are all good bets; it’s likely to be warm, but not stiflingly hot, and travel will be less expensive than during peak summer holiday time.
+Always a bonus!
+If you’re mad about flowers, head to the lakes in April and May, when the tulips, camellias, and azaleas will be in full bloom.
 Sounds great, right?
 But which to choose!
-Here are our highlights to help you plan your perfect lakeside Italian villa holiday.
+Here at Oliver’s Travels, we’ve debated which is the best Italian Lake and decided on our highlights for each, to help you plan your perfect lakeside Italian villa holiday.

 Lake Como

-Best for: Glamour
+Best Italian Lake for: Glamour

 This Italian Lake oozes showbiz appeal.
 Anyone fond of anything movie-related will have seen Lake Como shamelessly stealing the show.
-James Bond recuperated here, after that scene in Casino Royale, Brangelina tied the knot here and yep, Mr Clooney himself owns a villa on its shores.
+James Bond recuperated here after that scene in Casino Royale, Brangelina tied the knot here and yep, Mr Clooney himself owns a villa on its shores.
 Well, if it’s good enough for Clooney…

 What to do: Lake Como, locally known as Lario, shows its flair for drama in the scenery.
 Sheer cliffs form the banks of the lake in several spots, while the Alps tower over it at the northern end.
-A boat trip is a great way to admire the views from the water and you’ll probably see some of the stunning Belle Epoque villas on the water’s edge.
+A boat trip is a great way to admire the views from the water, and you’ll probably see some of the stunning Belle Epoque villas on the water’s edge.
 Being water-bound also means you’ll be avoiding the roads around Como’s perimeter, which can get really crowded in the summertime.

 The gorgeous town of Bellagio, “the pearl of the lake,” is a great spot to visit, with its breath-taking Baroque gardens.
 Delightful cobbled streets and stairways make for a lovely afternoon of shopping, before a long lunch at one of the world-class restaurants.